I owe how much? Americans shocked by impact of new tax law

 "We were very comfortable with our tax law, it had basically been there since 1986, suddenly all these things that were very important to people changed ... it's all different," said Howard Gleckman, a senior fellow at the Tax Policy Center.

 Kraft and Elias are able to pay their tax bill but he's still stunned.
 He even tried to reverse-engineer things to figure out where they went wrong, diving into page after page of IRS rules.
 He painstakingly put together all the numbers.
-The couuple ultimately asked a CPA to verify the figures they were seeing on TurboTax.
+The couple ultimately asked a CPA to verify the figures they were seeing on TurboTax.
 Crushingly, they were correct.

 Their total tax was up slightly — by about $300 because of changes to their financial picture.
 Their effective tax rate was lower, but they still owed the government.